jonaspeisker/hitsteR/README.md

 or bad) and get a sense how styles evolved over time.
 The playlist can be a wild mix or focus on a particular genre but the years should span a long enough time period to be distinguishable from each other.
-As a rule of thumb, at least 50 years is recommended.
+As a rule of thumb, at least 50 years are recommended.

 Start by assigning your Spotify client ID and client secret to environment variables.
 You can get them at the [Spotify developer